 “I’m not a big believer in long-term planning and far-off goals… The variables change too much and in-the-future distance becomes and excuse for postponing action” (Ferris 59).

-Instead, you should use the following to supplement your short-term goals:
+Instead, you should use systems (see my next point) to supplement your short-term goals.

 Scott Adams describes the problems with an over-reliance on goals in his book How to Fail at Almost Everything and Still Win Big: Kind of the Story of My Life: